OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

   import java.util.Optional;

   /**
-   * Integration Test cases in charge of validate the correct implementation of the authorization matrix.
+   * Integration test cases validate the correct implementation of the authorization matrix.
-   * Create on test case by logical role that will test access on all services exposed by the system.
+   * They create a test case by logical role that will test access on all services exposed by the system.
-   * Implements here focus on readability
+   * This implementation focuses on readability
    */
   public class AuthorizationMatrixIT {